rayframework/rayframework.github.io/rayframework/docs/getting_started.md

 #### Using Actions

 Actions provide a simple way to you create behavior in your models through your API.
-Actions can require that a parameter must be used in the url, like id, or don't require any model at all.
+Actions can require that a parameter must be used in the url, like id, or don't require any parameter at all.

 ```python
 from ray.actions import ActionAPI, action